davidgiven/ack/index.md

 The Amsterdam Compiler Kit is a cross-platform compiler and toolchain suite that is small, portable, extremely fast, and extremely flexible.
 It targets a number of low-end machines including the Z80, 8086 and 80386, but there are many other code generators available.
-It supports several languages, including ANSI C, Pascal and Modula-2, and contains integrated runtime libraries including a libc.
+It supports several languages, including ANSI C, B, Pascal and Modula-2, and contains integrated runtime libraries including a libc.

 The toolchain is mainly known as being the default toolchain for [Minix 1 and